ITF work on Road Safety

 In many countries, there is a wide gap between official road safety statistics and estimates by WHO which are published in the Global Status Report.
 Improvements in crash data collection and analysis systems are needed not only to know precisely the total number of road deaths, but also the number of serious injuries.
 Tangible progress in road safety in the context of the Sustainable Development Goals for 2030 will require monitoring key road safety performance indicators.
 Regional road safety observatories present an opportunity for joint regional efforts to improve road safety data collection.
 Important economies of scale can also be achieved by adopting a regional approach.

-Asia-Pacific Road Safety Observatory (forthcoming)
+Asia-Pacific Road Safety Observatory (media release)

 Road Safety publications